 "You hold in your handThe one flaw with all swords is, of course, the obvious lack of range.
 How do you solve this problem?
 Well, there are many ways around this problem and depending on the rules of the setting, one of those ways is Sword Beams.
 A character will make a slashing motion with their Cool Sword, but at a distance.
 What springs forth is a beam of Pure Energy, usually crescent-shaped.
 These can travel through the air or on the ground.
 Another version is stabbing or smashing the blade into the ground and creating a V-shaped stream of energy that may or may not actually tear through the earth as it crashes towards the enemy.
 Sword Beams fired by thrusting a sword at its target (or even just pointing the sword in their direction and using it as a Magic Wand) are rarer, but they do exist.
 When magical this is a type of Full-Contact Magic, and when not it falls under Implausible Fencing Powers.
 If the "beam" is a shockwave of compressed air which cuts things, then it's also a Razor Wind.
 If used with a Laser Blade, it often looks more like the blade is extending to strike the target.
 See also Bayonet Ya and Mix-and-Match Weapon (for swords that are also guns), and Throwing Your Sword Always Works (for another way of using a sword as a ranged weapon).
 Compare Energy Bow (for bows that shoot beams) and Magic Staff (which is usually a magical tool first, and a weapon second).
+Can be combined with Blade Spam for a unique variant of Beam Spam.
 Not to be confused with a Beam Sword or with Beams Shaped Like Swords (though a sword made of beams that shoots beams made of swords would be pretty awesome).

 A sword that shoots laser beams."